-The temperature rise of the device junction depends on the thermal impedance from junction to the mounting pad (See the Package Dissipation Ratings table), plus the thermal impedance from the thermal pad to ambient.
-The thermal impedance from the thermal pad to ambient depends on the PCB layout (PowerPAD interface to the PCB, the exposed pad area) and airflow (if any).
+The temperature rise of the device junction depends on the thermal impedance from the junction to the mounting pad (see the Package Dissipation Ratings table), plus the thermal impedance from the thermal pad to ambient.
+The thermal impedance from the thermal pad to ambient depends on the PCB layout (thermal-pad interface to the PCB, the exposed pad area) and airflow (if any).
 See the PCB Layout Guidelines, Additional References section.